ilgoncalves/tv-sync/README.md

 # TvSync

 TvSync is a React Native application that allows users to browse, search, and keep track of their favorite TV series.
 The application uses the TVMaze API to fetch series data.

+The application is built using React Native and MVVM (Model-View-ViewModel) architecture for better separation of concerns and easier code maintainability.
+Zustand is used for state management, providing a lightweight and simpler solution for handling global state.
+For designing an expressive UI, the Magnus UI library is utilized, which offers a set of well-designed, customizable components.

 ## Features

 - [x] Browse all series from the TVMaze API
 - [x] Search series by name
 - [x] View detailed information about a series and its episodes
 - [x] Set a series as a favorite
+- [x] Remove series from favorites
-- [ ] Browse favorite series in alphabetical order
+- [x] Browse favorite series and view detailed information about them
 - [x] Search for people involved in a series
+- [x] View detailed information about the person searched and series they have participated in
+- [x] Display next scheduled shows
+- [x] Subcategorize series per genre
+- [x] Support for multiple languages with i18n
+- [x] Cool animations for a better user experience
+- [x] Browse favorite series in alphabetical order
+- [x] Search for people involved in a series
 - [ ] View detailed information about person Searched and Series they have participated
 - [ ] Secure the application with a PIN number or fingerprint authentication (for supported phones)
-- [x] Support for multiple languages with i18n

 ## Getting Started